"To unite all the elements of the English language to inspire confident, competent and creative communicators, writers and readers."

 - We use the VIPERS framework throughout the school to generate Learning Objectives for our lessons.
 Children are familiar with the 6 key skills required of them to demonstrate they can comprehend and respond to texts in an age appropriate manner.
 The 6 vipers, (vocabulary, inference, predict, explain, retrieve and summarise) will encompass all Key Performance Indicators for each year group as set out in the National Curriculum for Reading.

-- As well as this, each unit will include the three complex tasks of performance, analysis and creative writing outlined in Jane Blakey’s consultation.
+- As well as this, each unit includes the three complex tasks of performance, analysis and creative writing outlined in Jane Blakey’s consultation.

-By following a consistent, central approach to reading, children become familiar with the structure of how reading is taught at Chestnuts, and are able to demonstrate how their learning builds on previous year groups, and how it is preparing them for future learning.
+By following a consistent, central approach to reading and writing, children become familiar with the structure of how English is taught at Chestnuts, and are able to demonstrate how their learning builds on previous year groups, and how it is preparing them for future learning.